 Unfortunately, sometimes a person becomes incapacitated to the point where they lose all chance of recovery.
 This situation can be caused by either a vegetative state or a terminal illness.
 An advanced medical directive put into an estate plan outlines what types of medical care you wish to receive (and, conversely, what types you wish to avoid); this part of an estate plan is often connected to scenarios that involve end-of-life care and whether or not you wish to attempt to prolong your life.

 You may wish to include a disposition of remains in your estate plan.
 This document simply states how you wish for your body to be taken care of after your death, such as burial or cremation.
 You can also outline any wishes for funeral or memorial services.

 There are other ancillary documents that might be included in your estate plan, depending on your situation and wishes.
 Because estate plans have multiple parts with their own complexities, it is important that you work with an estate planning attorney who understands each part and can help you craft a document that meets all requirements.
 At Law Office of Alexandra White, PC, we believe that estate planning is an important part of providing you and your family with peace of mind.
 Our team is committed to helping you ensure that your wishes are carried out through your estate plan.

-To schedule a consultation to discuss your estate planning questions or to get started with the process, call us at (303) 647-4245 or visit us online.
+To schedule a free consultation to discuss your estate planning questions or to get started with the process, call us at (303) 647-4245 or visit us online.